WeiBai/Language/README.md

 The other is uploader where user can upload a file to the system, and then get the language of the content in this file.

 You can open the link of localhost:8000 to visit the home page of the Django project.
 In the home page you will find two links for language detection.
+One is for text detect, where you can find the results for both CloudMeaning and detectlanguage.
+The other is for file detection.